cloudastic/kubernetes/network-policies/04-deny-ingress-on-frontend-ns.md

-# Default deny all ingress traffic
+# Deny ingress on frontend namespace

 ## CNI Plugins
 Before delving into the Network Policies in Kubernetes, we should briefly learn about the `CNI (Container Network Interface) Plugins`